ad2476/geocoding-python-tools/README.md

 * [OSMPythonTools.**Nominatim**](docs/nominatim.md) - Access to Nominatim, a reverse geocoder
 * [OSMPythonTools.**Overpass**](docs/overpass.md) - Access to the Overpass API

+## GeonamesTools

+Documentation is WIP.

 ## Author

-This application was written by Franz-Benjamin Mocnik, <mail@mocnik-science.net> - with minor modifications.
+This library heavily relies on the original OSMPythonTools written by Franz-Benjamin Mocnik, <mail@mocnik-science.net>.
 See the commit log for a record of changes.

 (c) by Franz-Benjamin Mocnik, 2017-2018.
+(c) by Arun Drelich, 2018.

-The code is licensed under the [GPL-3](https://github.com/mocnik-science/osm-python-tools/blob/master/LICENSE.md).
+The code is licensed under the [GPL-3](https://github.com/ad2476/osm-python-tools/blob/master/LICENSE.md).